Forearm Muscles – Anatomy, Function and Clinical Significance

 [Another abductor of the thumb, abductor pollicis brevis is a thenar muscle]

-Radial nerve (posterior interosseous branch).
+Nerve Supply: Radial nerve (posterior interosseous branch). – (C7, C8)

 Extensor Pollicis Brevis

-Extensor pollicis brevis lies medial and deep to the abductor pollicis longus.
+A deep extensor muscle that lies medial and deep to the abductor pollicis longus.

-Extensor pollicis brevis originates from the posterior surface of the radius, interosseous membrane, and the ulna distal to the abductor pollicis longus.
+Origin: Posterior surface of the radius, interosseous membrane, and the ulna distal to the abductor pollicis longus.

-It attaches to the base of the proximal phalanx of the thumb.
+Insertion: Base of the proximal phalanx of the thumb.

-Extensor pollicis brevis extends the metacarpophalangeal joint and carpometacarpal joints of the thumb.
+Action: Extends the metacarpophalangeal joint and carpometacarpal joints of the thumb.

 Extensor Pollicis Longus

-Extensor pollicis longus originates from the posterior surface of the ulna and interosseous membrane.
+Origin: Posterior surface of the ulna and interosseous membrane.

 It attaches to the distal phalanx of the thumb.